 Mock airplane crash drill gives first responders opportunity to train

-Members of the Virginia Tech Rescue Squad and several local first-responder agencies will put their training to the test in a full-scale drill that will simulate an airplane crash at the Virginia Tech Montgomery Executive Airport at 11 a.m. on April 8.
+Members of the Virginia Tech Rescue Squad and several local first responder agencies will put their training to the test in a full-scale drill that will simulate an airplane crash at the Virginia Tech airport at 11 a.m. on Saturday, March 19.

-First responders from the Blacksburg Fire Department, Blacksburg, and Shawsville rescue squads; LewisGale Hospital-Montgomery; the Virginia Department of Emergency Management; and the Virginia Tech Police Department are also participating in the drill, among others.
+First responders from the Blacksburg Fire Department, Shawsville Rescue Squad, LewisGale Hospital - Montgomery, and the Virginia Tech Police Department and Office of Emergency Management are also participating in the drill.

-In addition to approximately 45 first responders, there will be about 20 volunteers who will play the role of those injured by the crash.
+In addition to the about 45 first responders, there will be about 30 volunteers who will play the role of those injured by the crash.
 Volunteers will wear make-up designed to make their “injuries” look as real as possible.
-This will allow responders to practice resource coordination and lifesaving interventions in an authentic mock-up scenario.

-Setup for the drill will begin at 8 a.m.
-The drill is expected to start at 10 a.m. and wrap up by 2:15 p.m.
+Setup for the drill will begin at 9 a.m.
+The drill is expected to start at 11 a.m. and wrap up by 3:15 p.m.
+The northbound lane of Research Center Drive, from Pratt Drive to the Aquatic Fisheries Center will be closed throughout the drill to allow first responders to access the accident site.
 Flashing lights and sirens on emergency vehicles will be used during the drill.
 A Carilion LifeGuard Med-Evac helicopter will be on scene as well.